 In response to concerns expressed by community members regarding the impacts of train horn noise, city staff is planning several “quiet zones” for railroad crossings impacting Boulder.

 Quiet zones are railroad crossings that include physical infrastructure and warning systems so that train engineers are not required to sound the train horn at the crossing.
 The city has been awarded a $1.2 million in grant funding from the Denver Regional Council of Governments to advance quiet zones for the Boulder community.
-This grant is expected to fund the Pearl Parkway and 47th Street crossings.
-Other funding sources are being pursued for the other quiet zones projects.
+This grant is expected to fund the construction of the Pearl Parkway and 47th Street crossings and design the 55th Street (north of Arapahoe) and 63rd Street (north of Arapahoe) crossings.

 Upcoming Projects and Next Steps

 View the latest quiet zones brochure to see the list of projects and background.

 2017: $1.2 million in grant funding was received from the Denver Regional Council of Governments for Quiet Zones design and construction